TMJ and Tinnitus: Should we explore the ligament chain from the cervical spine through the neck to the jaw to the ear?

 The missing diagnosis of cervical instability appears to have influenced supportive findings that were also published in January 2019 in the Journal of Oral Rehabilitation.
 (14) After reviewing the medical literature that spanned from 1992 to 2018, this research team was able to demonstrate that the prevalence of tinnitus in TMD patients is significantly higher than that in patients without TMD.

 - So there is a connection between temporomandibular disorders and tinnitus, but there seems to be a missing link.

 - Something is missing in this puzzle.
 In our opinion at Caring Medical, it is a diagnosis of cervical instability.

 From cervical ligaments to TMJ ligaments to middle ear ligaments.
 The long connection.

-In your many tests and examinations you have probably been described the function of the malleus.
-If you have not, that is the small bone in the middle ear which transmits vibrations along the line of other small vibrating bones in your ear.
+In your many tests and examinations, you have probably been described the function of the malleus.
+If you have not, that is the small bone in the middle ear that transmits vibrations along the line of other small vibrating bones in your ear.

 There is a long journey of medical research which suggests ligament damage may be the cause for strange sound sensations in the ear.
 We are going to briefly travel this journey to help support our suggestion that ligament problems can be the cause of your TMJ and tinnitus.

 Research in 1989: It could be the ligaments causing the problems